-Comparison of Donor Advised Fund, Subsidiary Foundation and Private Foundation:
+Comparison of Donor Advised Fund, Supporting Organization and Private Foundation:

-Charitable Vehicle FFTCDonorAdvisedFund FFTC Subsidiary Foundation Private Foundation Donor Involvement Donor directs grants and investments.
+Charitable Vehicle FFTCDonorAdvisedFund FFTC Supporting Organization Private Foundation Donor Involvement Donor directs grants and investments.
 Donor can name advisors.
 Successor advisors (including family members) may be appointed in perpetuity.
 Fund bears name chosen by donor.
 The governing board approves all grants and investments.
-The board may include donor and related persons, but cannot comprise majority of the board.
+The board may include donor and related persons, but cannotcomprise majority of the board.
 Governing board may consist of donor and related persons.
 The governing board approves all grants and administration.
 Tax Status Shares public charity status with FFTC.
 Separately incorporated public charity under FFTC.
 Must apply to IRS for tax-exempt status.
 Private charity, must apply to IRS for tax-exempt status.
-Income Tax Deduction for or Gifts Cash Up to 50% of adjusted gross income (AGI).
-Upto 50% of AGI.
-Upto 50% of AGI.
+Income Tax Deduction fo r Gifts 1 Cash Up to 60% of adjusted gross income (AGI).
+Up to 60% of AGI.
 Up to 30% of AGI.
 Appreciated Publicly Traded Stock Full fair market value deductible up to 30% of AGI or cost basis deductible up to 50% of AGI.
 Full fair market value deductible up to 30% of AGI or cost basis deductible up to 50% of AGI.
-Full fair market value deductible up to 20% of AGI.
-Appreciated Real Estate and Closely Held Business Interests Full fair market value deductible up to 30% of AGI or cost basis deductible up to 50% of AGI.
+Full fair market value deductible up to 20% ofAGI.
+Appreciated Real Estate and Closely- held Business Interests Full fair market value deductible up to 30% of AGI or cost basis deductible up to 50% of AGI.
 Full fair market value deductible up to 30% of AGI or cost basis deductible up to 50% of AGI.
 Cost basis deductible up to 20% of AGI.
 Grantmaking Minimum Payout Requirements None.
 None.
 Annual payment of at least 5% of net assets, with penalty tax on undistributed amounts.
 Privacy A fund's assets, gifts and grants are kept private.
 No public disclosure is required.
 Donors are generally recognized for grants, but can make grants anonymously.
-Subsidiary foundations are required to file Form 990, which makes public the foundation's assets, grants, investment fees and board compensation.
-FFTC coordinates filing for its subsidiary foundations.
+Supporting Organizations are required to file Form 990, which makes public the foundation's assets, grants, investment fees and board compensation.
+FFTC coordinates filing for its Supporting Organizations.
 Private foundations are required to file Form 990-PF, which makes public the foundation's assets, grants, investment fees, and board compensation.
 Philanthropic Advice, Grantmaking & Community Knowledge FFTC staff is available to help identify and assess grantees, provide input on community needs and ensure recipients are qualified 501(c)(3) organizations.
-FFTC coordinates and supports the subsidiary foundation's grantmaking and evaluation activities as part of the custom service platform.
+FFTC coordinates and supports the Supporting Organization's grantmaking and evaluation activities as part of the custom service platform.
 Donor or foundation staff, if applicable, must arrange and support its own grantmaking and evaluation activities.
-FFTC can provide custom services to private Time Commitment Conveniently recommend grants online, while FFTC processes the payments.
+FFTC can provide custom services to private foundations.
+Time Commitment Conveniently recommend grants online, while FFTC processes the payments.
 No board meetings required and no staff to manage.
 FFTC staff assists with board meetings, grantmaking, record keeping and IRS filings.
 Public information can generate unsolicited charitable requests.
 Record keeping and filing for IRS alone can take a significant amount of time each year.
 Public information can generate unsolicited charitable requests.